NHS ‘cannot keep patients safe’ during strikes and PM ‘should negotiate’

 “It’s simply our responsibility to make that absolutely clear to the public, to the politicians and to the trade unions.”

-Unions representing ambulance workers are currently meeting Health Secretary Steve Barclay though the Government has indicated it will not shift on the issue of pay.
+Unions representing ambulance workers met Health Secretary Steve Barclay though the Government has indicated it will not shift on the issue of pay.

+Following the talks Unite’s Onak Kasab said: “The Government have got to engage on pay because these strikes will escalate otherwise, that is the reality.

+“Our members are absolutely determined to win not just the pay battle but to win the battle to save the NHS.”

 Earlier, Downing Street acknowledged that Mr Sunak had not chaired Cobra meetings on the crisis or met the unions.